fattah247/UpTimePulse/README.md

 - Use `strategy: Recreate` for Prometheus/Grafana when using PVCs, then delete old pods so only one holds the lock.
 - Apply only Kubernetes manifests (`k8s/` and specific `monitoring/*.yaml`) and keep `monitoring/*.json` for Grafana import.

-### Verification Steps
+### Verification steps
 - `kubectl logs -l app=ping-agent --tail=20` shows ping logs and metrics server start line.
 - `kubectl port-forward deploy/ping-agent 18080:8080`
 - `curl -v http://localhost:18080/metrics` returns `HTTP/1.1 200 OK` and metric output.

-## Full Test Run (From Scratch)
+## Full test run (from scratch)
-This is a complete, copy-paste path to rebuild and validate everything.
+This is a complete, copy‑paste path to rebuild and validate everything.

 ### 1) Build images inside Minikube
 ```